 When Jacqueline A. Gibbons became interested in what made her father tick, it began a journey through WW1 archive records and led to her flying from Toronto to visit the house and village where he lived and the countryside that he so much enjoyed.
 Jacqueline reminds us that in the early 20th century Sheffield was a driving force of industry and that Totley was the place where many of its remarkable people lived and where they formulated their ideas.

-Edgar Wood was the designer of The Dingle, 172 Prospect Road, built around 1904 for Rev. William Blackshaw, the founder of the Croft House Settlement.
-Perhaps you can you help us discover more about this property or you know of other buildings in our area designed by this leading arts and crafts movement architect?
+Edgar Wood was the designer of The Dingle, 172 Prospect Road, built in 1904 for Rev. William Blackshaw, the founder of the Croft House Settlement.
+The house, together with its western terrace and boundary walls, has now been awarded Grade II listed building status.

 What was probably "the most perfect little garden railway in existence" in 1910 was to be found in the grounds of Brook House, Grove Road, the home of its designer and constructor, Guy Mitchell.
 Look at some wonderful photographs and read reports in newspapers and a full appreciation in Model Railways magazine.